Derm DMs: Why Is the Skin on My Forehead Dry?January 25, 2023

 Dry skin is one of the most common skin concerns during the colder months.
 While it’s often addressed as a whole, segmental dryness (when only certain areas of your skin are dry) can happen quite often.
-Personally, my forehead has been seriously flakey this year, and I can’t help but wonder, why?
-To get some answers I spoke with dermatological nurse and Skincare.com consultant Natalie Aguilar.
+Personally, I’ve experienced flakiness and dryness on my forehead, and I can’t help but wonder, why?
+To get some answers, I spoke with dermatological nurse and Skincare.com consultant Natalie Aguilar.

 There are actually a variety of reasons why you may experience forehead dryness — from sun exposure to hair products and even sweat.
 After the scalp, your forehead is the part of your body that is closest to the sun, which means it is the first area to encounter UV rays, explains Aguilar.
-Be sure to thoroughly apply sunscreen to your entire face to help reduce the risk of getting a sunburn, which can also lead to dryness.
+Be sure to thoroughly apply broad-spectrum sunscreen to your entire face to help reduce the risk of getting a sunburn, which can also lead to dryness.
 Use a sunscreen with hydrating benefits like the La Roche-Posay Anthelios Mineral SPF 30 Moisturizer with Hyaluronic Acid to hydrate and help protect the area at the same time.
+And of course, remember to reapply every two hours.

 Though hair products are known to sometimes cause breakouts, Aguilar says they can also dry out the forehead if the product migrates downwards.
 Sweat is a culprit behind increased forehead dryness, too.
 “The forehead is the part of the face that sweats the most,” explains Aguilar.
 “Sweat contains small amounts of salt that can dry out the skin or throw off pH.”
 One of the best ways to help address both of these potential causes is to regularly cleanse your face to remove any lingering hair product and wash away leftover sweat.

 Some skin products, like exfoliators, may result in forehead dryness if used excessively, as well.
 “Over-exfoliating and using too many acid-based products can weaken and destroy your epidermal barrier,” says Aguilar.
-Reduce how frequently you exfoliate when your skin begins to feel tight or dry and be sure to keep the moisture barrier intact by applying a hydrating face cream like the L’Oréal Paris Collagen Moisture Filler Day/Night Cream.
+Reduce how frequently you exfoliate when your skin begins to feel tight or dry and be sure to keep the moisture barrier intact by applying a hydrating face cream like the L’Oréal Paris Revitalift Derm Intensives Micro Hyaluronic Acid + Ceramides line-Plumping Water Cream.

 Incorporating hydrating skincare products into your routine may help a dry forehead.
 Aguilar recommends looking for formulas with hyaluronic acid.
 “I love the PCA Skin Hyaluronic Acid Boosting Serum because it provides long-lasting hydration on three levels of the skin: Instant hydration and occlusion on the surface, plus a proprietary blend HA-Pro Complex which encourages the skin to create its own Hyaluronic acid, resulting in long-term hydration,” she says.
 For a more affordable option, we like the Vichy Minéral 89.
 Not only does this serum hydrate the skin, but it also works to strengthen and repair the skin barrier for less than $30.